 Sentinel staff report–

-Here’s a brief summary of what’s on schedule, followed by vote highlights from the most recent council meeting:
+Here’s a brief summary of what’s on schedule for the council’s April 12 meeting, followed by vote highlights from the most recent council meeting:

 June 10, 2017

 The City of Citrus Heights unveiled its latest "Top 20" list for the month of June, [...]

 May 11, 2016